enonic/old-xp-doc/doc/developer/search/overview.rst

 number of hits for the search: ``total``.
 The ``start`` parameter indicates from what position in the result set we should start retrieving results.

 Lets consider a search matching 1000 documents.
-Usually, one does not to retrieve all these results at once, but rather a subset of the result - and fetch the next subset of the result if necessary.
+Usually, one does not retrieve all these results at once, but rather a subset of the result - and fetch the next subset of the result if necessary.
 This type of data-retrieving is called paging.